 Sushi is a worldwide loved food!
 The moreish combination of rice, vegetables and seafood makes for a truly unique and amazing culinary experience.
 So, of course you can get more intriguing combinations.
 Like natto sushi, spam sushi, and of course sakura sushi!

-Inarizushi, a popular sushi snack that involves putting slightly tangy and sweet rice inside a juicy fried tofu pocket, gets a sakura twist by either topping it with sakura petals or inserting them into the rice itself!
-It is a very natural, elegant way to add a pink touch to a widely eaten Japanese snack!
+Inarizushi is a popular sushi snack that involves putting slightly tangy and sweet rice inside a juicy fried tofu pocket.
+The sushi gets a sakura twist by either topping it with the petals or inserting them into the rice itself!
+It’s a very natural, elegant way to add a pink touch to a widely eaten Japanese snack!

 Japanese snacks aren’t the only foods to get a bit of a change up!
 Sakura macarons are widely popular as well.
-Usually, these macarons use a sakura buttercream, which is cream infused with salted sakura petals, or they are topped with a sakura flower for a gorgeous snack!
+Usually, these macarons use a cherry blossom buttercream, which is cream infused with salted petals.
+Alternatively you may see some topped with a sakura flower for a gorgeous snack!

-Lastly, cakes are probably one of the most popular sakura Japanese desserts during this period!
-These cakes often mixed salted sakura petals into the batter itself for a sakura flavor throughout, or they infuse the icing with sakura essence to ensure a sweet floral flavor can be enjoyed!
+Lastly, cakes!
+Cakes are probably one of the most popular Japanese desserts during this cherry blossom season!
+Within the cakes batter, salted sakura petals are mixed in for a hint of sweet savory flavor.
+Another method is to infuse the icing with sakura petal essence to ensure a sweet floral flavor can be enjoyed!